Be sure to check out our store for a great collection of Muslim products!

 Video Lectures Pre-Recorded – All of the lectures are pre-recorded and you have the option to either watch it in video format or download as mp3.
 For some of the easier classes, I would often download the assigned lecture as mp3 and take it with me to listen to it in the car, gym, or even at work at times as background noise.

 Live Sessions w/ TAs – This is a very helpful feature.
 Ever week you have a chance to attend a live session with a Teacher’s Assistant (TA) who can answer any of your questions or clarify lessons.
 He/she usually starts off by going over the weekly lesson and then afterwards takes questions.
 They used to require live attendance with the TA and it used to be about 5% of your final grade but I’m not sure if that is still the case.
+Additionally, they record all live sessions every week so you can view them later on if you miss it.

 The TAs are not just fellow students but also qualified.
 Some of them are in masters programs at universities like Medina.